OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 In previous posts we talked about how some systems are headless, which simply means that they do not have a monitor attached to them.
 The build environments used by Travis CI are an example of headless environments.

-However there are situations, like when running automated tests against web browsers, when it is useful to have an environment that can run desktop applications, even without a monitor.
+However, there are situations, like running automated tests against web browsers, when it is useful to have an environment that can run desktop applications, even without a monitor.
 Xvfb, which is short for X Virtual Frame Buffer, allows such desktop applications to run in headless environments.
 Xvfb creates a virtual monitor in memory, and desktop applications "draw" themselves to this virtual monitor.

 :::hint
 The X in Xvfb comes from the name X Window System, which is the windowing system used by the versions of Linux that can be run in Travis CI.